alibaba-fusion/next/site/en-us/quick-start.md

 Follow [Semantic Versioning 2.0.0](https://semver.org/) Semantic Version Strategy.

-Patch Version: Every Monday release of a bugfix version(anytime for urgent bugfix).
+Patch Version: Every Wednesday release of a bugfix version(anytime for urgent bugfix).

 Minor Version: Monthly release of a backward compatible version with new features.